apache/arrow/docs/source/python/timestamps.rst

     |2019-01-01 00:00:00|2019-01-01 00:00:00|
     +-------------------+-------------------+

-But if we look again at utc_df.show() we see one of the tricky aspects.
-Because the naive timestamp was initially converted assuming the UTC timezone, the display value is shifted back to represent the correct instant in time in PST.
+Looking again at utc_df.show() we see one of the impacts of the session time zone.
+The naive timestamp was initially converted assuming UTC, the instant it reflects is actually earlier then the naive time zone from the PST converted data frame:

 ::